Holemar/JTL/README.md

 ### Bool

 * not: Inverts the boolean value.
-* and: Both two values are True.
+* and: All values are True.
 * or: One of the values is True.

 ### Dictionary